The Honor Code and your Syllabus & Exams

-The University provides faculty with the services of Turnitin.com (http://turnitin.com/) as a means to check papers for plagiarism.
+The University provides faculty the use of Turnitin.com (http://turnitin.com/) through Sakai's Assignments tool as a means to check papers for plagiarism.
 Plagiarism is a serious honor code violation, and students must be vigilant in properly crediting their use of sources.
 Always do your own work.

 Options for Wording for Exams

 I use the following as a cover sheet on exams and again, have inherited this language from others: